Frequently Asked Questions

 How much does an investor earn and how does he/she get repaid?

 A liwwa loan typically pays an investor 15% to 18% IRR p.a. after liwwa fees (each campaign has fees ranging between 1-4%) are deducted.
 Investors get monthly reports detailing their earnings.
 They can also check this information at any time in their Dashboards.
 The investor is repaid on a monthly basis as the borrower repays their loan on a fixed schedule.
 If the borrower is late on a payment, we will work to get the payment from them and will send the investor the payment when it is received.

-For more information on how we calculate the IRR p.a. (an industry-standard method of calculating return rate), please see our explanation.
+For more information on how we calculate the IRR, an industry-standard method for calculating returns, please see this explanation.